parcel-bundler/website/src/languages/svg.md

 ## Importing SVG

-You can import an svg file in Parcel using either a url or as a React component, other use-cases can be supported by writing a custom `.parcelrc` file or using a third-party plugin.
+You can import an SVG file in Parcel using either a URL or as a React component, other use-cases can be supported by writing a custom `.parcelrc` file or using a third-party plugin.

-### Importing as a url
+### Importing as a URL

-To import an svg as a url you can use the by default supported `url:` pipeline, by doing something as follows:
+To import an SVG as a URL you can use the by default supported `url:` pipeline, by doing something as follows:

 {% sample %}
 {% samplefile "App.jsx" %}